amaz1none/devex-fe-grades/hard-skills/frontend/Level 6 - Senior.md

 # Hard skills for Levels 6 (Senior) in the Frontend department

 ## 🚀 1.
 React advanced
 ### Make UI components of any comlexity.
-Be able to work with different state managers - Redux, MobX, ReAtom, etc. How to write optimized code.
+Knows how to optimize code.
 React profiling.
 Knows differrent frameworks.

 ## 🅾️ 2.
 Typescript advanced
 ### Type vs interface.
 How to deal with JS in runtime.
 TS codegen tools.
 Advanced types

 ## ❎ 3.
 Rx
 ### Hot/cold streams.
 Memory leaks.
 Multicasting.
 Scheduler.
-Emits optimization.
+Emit optimization.

 ## 📡 4.
 FP basics
 ### Monad concept.
 ADTs.
 Pure functions.
 How to use [fp-ts](https://github.com/gcanti/fp-ts).
 Fantasy Land.

 ## 🏗️ 5.
 Tooling
 ### Initial configuration of the project.
 Npm, yarn, webpack.
 Docker.
 Autodeploy configuration.
 Linters.
 Storybook.
 Pre-commit hooks.
 Logging and monitoring systems.
-Linter configuration

 ## 🧹 6.
 Architectural practices
 ### Clean architecture.
 MV*.
 Presentation Domain Separation.
 FP vs OOP.
 How to work with legacy.
 How to build an app from zero to hero.
 SOLID.
 SSR